Pope Benedict XV and Judaism: Reaction to the Zionist movement

 Nahum Sokolov, author, journalist and board member of the Zionist World Congress, came to Rome to gain support for the plan of Jewish settlement in Palestine.
 That the Pope, Benedict XV (1914–22), had vehemently condemned antisemitism a year before was seen as a good omen.

 Role of Eugenio Pacelli

 Cardinal Secretary of State Pietro Gasparri sent Sokolov to Msgr.
 Eugenio Pacelli who received him in a friendly mood and took the time to listen to him with patience and great personal interest.
 Later, in his report to the Executive Committee of the Zionists, Sokolov praised the heartfelt openness he experienced during his meeting with the Monsignor and admitted that he was completely surprised when Pacelli asked him, in the most friendly way, if he would not like to present his issue to the Pope.
 Sokolov would have never dreamt that this would be possible for a Jew.
-But then, on May 6, 1917, he was received for 45 min (longer than many heads of states) by Benedict XV.
+But then, on May 6, 1917, he was received for 45 minutes (longer than many heads of states) by Benedict XV.